hpi-swa-teaching/MusicBrainzForSqueak/packages/MusicBrainz-Core.package/MBRequest.class/README.md

-A MBRequest is the class that sends requests to the MusicBrainz-API.
+A MBRequest is the class that builds and sends requests to the MusicBrainz-API.

 Instance Variables